craftercms/docs/source/reference/modules/engine/configuration.rst

       /opt/crafter/authoring/data/repos/sites/my-project/published

 .. note::
   * When using ``ssh``, you might see in the logs ``com.jcraft.jsch.JSchException: UnknownHostKey`` errors.
 These errors are common in Ubuntu, and are caused by known host keys being stored in non-RSA format.
-Please follow the instructions in :ref:`crafter-studio-debugging-deployer-issues` under ``SSH Unknown Host`` to resolve them.
+Please follow the instructions in :ref:`debugging-deployer-issues` under ``SSH Unknown Host`` to resolve them.

   * ``Git`` needs to be installed in authoring when using SSH to connect the delivery to the authoring.